insin/newforms/docs/widgets.rst

       choices to be used when rendering the widget, with each choice specified as an Array in ``[value, text]`` format.

-.. js:class:: RadioInput(name, value, attrs, choice, index)
+.. js:class:: RadioChoiceInput(name, value, attrs, choice, index)

    An object used by :js:class:`RadioFieldRenderer` that represents a single ``<input type="radio">``.